Giswater/giswater_qgis_plugin/dbmodel/readme.txt

 --- Instructions to update sql's
 --------------------------------
 1) FUNCTION AND TRIGGER FUNCTION:
+	To modify the original definition is mandatory.
 They must be unique amb must be located on (fct) and (ftrg) folders.
-	Mandatory to modify the original definition
-	In case of different behaviuour from different versions IF on code will be used Use one file for each function/trigger
+	In case of different code for different versions 'IF' on code will be used Use always one file for each function/trigger

 2) VIEWS:
+	To modify the original definition is forbbiden. keep the original defition bu putting comment there like 'definiton updated on 3.x.xxxx'
 	Use ddlview.sql file located on ws/ud/utils update folders.
+	DROP IS NO FORBIDDEN but use it only if it's needed.
-	Forbbiden to modify the original definition.keep the original defition but put a comment there 'view updated on 3.x.xxxx' DROP CASCADE is forbidden.
-If it's need, time to wait for next major release
+	DROP CASCADE IS FORBIDDEN.
+If it's need, time to wait for next major release.
+	Identify any change on any view on the chapter views of changelog.txt file

 3)  TABLES, RULES, TRIGGERS, CONSTRAINTS:
-	Forbbiden to modify the original definition. keep the original defition but put a comment there 'definiton updated on 3.x.xxxx'
+	To modify the original definition is forbbiden. keep the original defition bu putting comment there like 'definiton updated on 3.x.xxxx'
 	Use below files located on ws/ud/utils update folders ddl.sql
 		dml.sql
 		ddlrule.sql
 		tablect.sql
 		trg.sql
+	DROP IS FORBIDDEN for all.
+If same function / trigger / table / view or sequence becomes deprecated we must use:
+		UPDATE audit_cat_table / audit_cat_function / audit_cat_sequence  SET isdeprectaded=TRUE

 4) DML
-	Forbbiden to modify the original definition.
+	To modify the original definition is forbbiden. keep the original defition bu putting comment there like 'definiton updated on 3.x.xxxx'
 	Use below files located on ws/ud/utils update folders ddl.sql
 		dml.sql